 - Visible minority status

 - Highest level of education

 - Increase in literacy and essential skills

-Contact information is used to administer two mandatory satisfaction surveys at approximately 3 and 12 months after training is completed.
+Participant information is used to administer two mandatory satisfaction surveys at approximately 3 and 12 months after training is completed.
 The Government of Canada will use this information to monitor, assess and evaluate the effectiveness of the ETG.
-For more details around how information may be used, please contact ETG@gov.bc.ca
+Participants with any other questions about the use of this information may contact WorkBC General Inquiries (by phone, fax, email or online chat) or the ETG by email at ETG@gov.bc.ca.